tytydraco/yessleep/out/My_Dog_Is_A_Good_Dog_Even_Though_Shes_Really_Not_My_Dog.md

 Now, I keep myself locked inside my room because I fear for my life.

-Lately here, I haven't been feeling well and I seem to be forgetting things a lot too.
+Lately here, I haven't been feeling well and I seem to be forgetting things too.

+My body seems to be changing too.

+I hope I didn't catch anything.

 Anyway, I'm thinking about taking Josie into the woods and maybe, taking matters into my own hands...